Join Ly Thanh Co in experiencing the snowy season in Europe.

 Empty

-Tallinn’s Old Town is one of the best preserved medieval cities in Europe and is listed as a UNESCO World Heritage Site.
-You can walk around for more than 3 hours without getting bored, as every street corner and every building has English signs telling you stories about Tallinn.
-Don’t forget to stop by the cafes in the old town, sip a cup of hot chocolate and relax in the heart of this ancient yet uncrowded Europe.
+Tallinn's Old Town is one of the best-preserved medieval cities in Europe and is a UNESCO World Heritage Site.
+You could spend over three hours strolling around without getting bored, as every street corner and building has English-language signboards telling you countless stories about Tallinn.
+Don't forget to visit the cafes in the Old Town, sip a hot chocolate, and relax in the heart of this tranquil, uncrowded European town.

 Empty